FazEngineer/time-tracker-testing/Notes.md

 When the user updates the session duration
 Then the new session duration is displayed

-User story 3: As a user, I want to be able to delete an existing session so that I will be able to remove it from the View Saved Sessions page
+**User story 3**: As a user, I want to be able to delete an existing session so that I will be able to remove it from the View Saved Sessions page

 Scenario 3: Deleting an existing session